 Personal values are very important.
 Values are fundamental beliefs and attitudes about life.
 They are the basis for many decisions and actions.
 By becoming more aware of your values, you can use them as a guide to making the best choice in any situation.

 Know yourself!
 Because when your values are clear to you, making decisions becomes easier.

+In my work, I underline the role that your values have in decision-making.
+Your values are fundamental to making decisions, instead of only looking at the alternatives to decide the best outcome.
 Ask yourself why do you feel you need to choose an alternative option instead of letting things play out and see what happens?

-In short, we should spend more of our decision-making time concentrating on what is really important: articulating and understanding our values and using these values to select meaningful decisions to ponder, to create better alternatives than those already identified, and to evaluate more carefully the desirability of the alternatives.
+In short, we should spend more of our decision-making time concentrating on what is important: articulating and understanding our values and using these values to select meaningful decisions to ponder, to create better alternatives than those already identified, and to evaluate more carefully the desirability of the alternatives.

 Using values as the driving force for your decision-making.

 Decisions have to be made over and over again - small and large.
 Some are easy, some are difficult.
 We make many of these decisions without having to think much about them or even completely unconsciously, automatically.
 But now and then we come to the point where we encounter a decision where we pause, don't know what to do, don't see clearly.
 Often these are decisions of great importance that also have the ability to question important aspects of life that were previously considered given or untouchable.
 Such a situation can create pressure and even lead to paralysis, so that creative and constructive ways remain unconsidered.

 Who sees clearly, can decide better and act purposefully.
 In order for this to succeed, it is necessary to ensure that the options are identified and, if necessary, increased and priorities clarified.
 Decision coaching helps to oversee the forest for the trees and to find the right focus.
 The best decision and creativity techniques can be used most effectively in a good mental state.